-Social work is work with people: it's that simple, but also that complicated.
+Social work is about empowering people and supporting them towards being independent.
 Social workers help people to function, participate and develop in society.

-Our course provides the knowledge, values and skills you’ll need to qualify as a social worker.
+Our course provides the knowledge, values and skills you will need to qualify as a social worker.
 But social work isn’t just about what you learn: it’s also about who you are.
-You’ll need qualities such as patience, honesty, sensitivity, tolerance, persistence and sound judgement.
+You will need qualities such as patience, honesty, sensitivity, tolerance, persistence and sound judgement.

-As a student, you’ll learn to assess people’s circumstances and needs and, working alongside other professionals, to plan, provide, review and evaluate services for them.
-You’ll become skilled in problem-solving, and understand how to set up supportive activities with individuals, families, groups and communities.
-You’ll also learn to assess the risks facing vulnerable children or adults, and how to set up and measure protection plans for them.
-And you’ll understand your legal powers and duties.
+As a student, you will train to assess people’s circumstances and needs.
+Working alongside other professionals, you will plan, provide, review and evaluate services.
+You will become skilled in problem-solving, and understand how to set up supportive activities with individuals, families, groups and communities.
+Learning to assess the risks facing vulnerable children or adults, and how to set up and measure protection plans for them will be key.
+You will also gain a thorough understanding of your legal powers and duties.

-We use a variety of assessment methods to track your progress on this course.
-These include assignments, presentations, learning journals, portfolios, patchwork texts (short pieces of writing, or ‘patches’, built up week-by-week), poster design and placements.
+Assessments are your opportunity to show the skills and knowledge that you are gaining in your journey to become a social worker.
+We use a variety of assessment methods which include assignments, presentations, learning journals, portfolios, patchwork texts (short pieces of writing, or ‘patches’, built up week-by-week), poster design and placements.

 You can pay your fees in the following ways.